Khaadi

-Khaadi (/ur/) is a Pakistani fashion and lifestyle brand, founded in December 1998.
+Khaadi (/ur/) is a Pakistani fashion and lifestyle brand founded in December 1998.
 Its headquarters are located in Karachi.
-As of 2015, it operates 46 stores in 17 cities across Pakistan and 17 stores across the United Kingdom and the GCC.
-As of 2022, Khaadi operates 60 stores in 30 cities within Pakistan.
+As of 2026, it operates over forty stores in seventeen cities across Pakistan and nine stores across the United Kingdom, the United States, Canada, and the GCC.

 History

+Founding and early growth

-Khaadi was founded in 1998 by Shamoon Sultan, and the first store was opened in Zamzama, Karachi in 1999.
-Khaadi was originally a handwoven clothing brand.
-The brand then expanded to multiple stores within two years of its inception and introduced multiple product lines.
-By 2002, Khaadi expanded its product line to include women's ready-to-wear items and later ventured into women's luxury wear with Khaadi Khaas in 2008.
+Khaadi was founded in 1998 by Shamoon Sultan, and the first store opened in Zamzama, Karachi, in 1999.
+Khaadi was originally a hand-woven clothing brand.
+It then expanded to multiple stores within two years of its inception and introduced several product lines.

-In 2010, Khaadi expanded internationally as it opened stores in the UAE: first in Dubai, and later in Abu Dhabi.
-In 2013, store launches were planned for the UK.

-Khaadi transitioned into a fast fashion retail brand in 2015.
-Khaadi further diversified and introduced Khaadi Kids and Khaadi Home from 2012 to 2013, followed by the launch of Khaadi Fragrances in 2019.
-By 2016, its revenue had reached 16 billion.
+By 2002, Khaadi had expanded its product line to include women's ready-to-wear items, and it later entered women's luxury wear with Khaadi Khaas in 2008.

+International expansion

+Khaadi began its international expansion in 2010, with its first store in Dubai, followed by its entry into the United Kingdom in 2013.
+It subsequently established stores across major cities in the UK including London, Birmingham, Bradford and Manchester, alongside locations in the UAE.
+In 2024, Khaadi began to make its mark in the United States, opening its first store in Tysons, Virginia, followed by experience stores in Houston and New Jersey.

+Diversification and fast fashion

+Khaadi expanded beyond its original handwoven fabric offering as it developed into a fashion and lifestyle retailer.
+In 2002, it introduced Ready To Wear, followed by Khaadi Khaas, its high-end fashion line, in 2008.
+The brand transitioned into fast fashion with the launch of Fabrics in 2012, followed by Khaadi Home in 2013.
+Accessories were introduced in 2016 and Fragrances in 2019, further broadening Khaadi’s product offering and establishing it as a complete fashion and lifestyle brand.

+Labour practices

+In May 2017, workers at Khaadi began nationwide protests following the dismissal of thirty-two workers for attempting to enforce their rights under Pakistani labour law, demanding an end to mistreatment in the garment sector, including long working hours, payment below minimum wage, and hazardous working conditions.

+Rebranding and recent expansion

-In 2020, Khaadi enlisted Landor & Fitch's help in designing The Experience Hub, which opened in December 2021.
-It is a 32,000 square-foot space in Karachi that functions as a retail space with its own cafe.
+In 2020, Khaadi enlisted the assistance of Landor and Fitch in designing The Experience Hub, a 32,000-square-foot space in Karachi that opened in December 2021 and functions as a retail space with its own café.

-In 2022, IFC (member of the World Bank Group) became the first investor with an equity of $25 million for a minority stake in Khaadi Corporation.
-The funding has helped the company accelerate its growth by expanding its retail footprint and online global sales.

-In 2014, Khaadi opened a 1,630 square-foot store at the Bull Ring shopping centre in Birmingham, and other locations in Westfield London and Westfield Stratford City in East London.
-It proceeded in September 2015 to open a store in Highcross Leicester and a 22,000 square-foot store at Karachi's Dolmen Mall Clifton.

-In 2024, Khaadi expanded its operations in the US with a 5,500-square-foot “Experience Store” at Tysons Corner Center in Virginia.
+In 2024, Khaadi expanded its operations in the United States with a 5,500-square-foot "Experience Store" at Tysons Corner Center in Virginia.

 Brand identity

-The word Khaadi is coined from the word Khaddi (pronounced [kʰaːdiː], Khādī), meaning handloom.
-The fingers in the original logo signified the weavers’ hands and the work that goes into the final product.
+The word Khaadi is derived from khaddi (pronounced [kʰaːdiː], khādī), meaning handloom.
+The fingers in the original logo signified the weavers' hands and the work that goes into the final product.